-Samaritans operates a 24-hour suicide prevention hotline that responds to over 60,000 calls a year completely with staff composed of unpaid volunteers who go through intensive training in order to provide a professional service.
-This means that all applicants are required to demonstrate the same levels of accountability, responsibility and punctuality that would be required in any emergency service environment.
+Samaritans operates a 24-hour suicide prevention hotline that responded to over 75,000 calls in 2014 with staff comprised of unpaid volunteers who go through intensive training in order to provide a professional service.
+This means that all applicants are required to demonstrate the same levels of accountability, responsibility and punctuality that would be required in any professional social service environment.

-If you are a caring, responsible and organized individual who is a good communicator and wants to contribute to the community he/she lives in, read the information below.
+If you are a caring, responsible and organized individual who is a good communicator and wants to contribute to the community he/she lives in, read all of the information below.

-But please note that Samaritans only accepts candidates for hotline positions that meet our strict requirements and who follow the application directions exactly as stated.
+And please note that Samaritans only accepts candidates for hotline positions that meet our strict requirements and who follow the application directions exactly as stated.

 Become A Samaritans Hotline Volunteer

 Samaritans volunteers are a remarkable mix of people of every age, culture and background who work together to provide ongoing and immediate emotional support and crisis responses to those who are depressed, in distress or experiencing trauma, a personal loss, self-destructive or suicidal behavior and need help getting through their difficult times.

 Samaritans volunteers are sensitive, open-minded individuals who get a great sense of personal satisfaction in being part of an effective, organized and collaborative team of people from their own community who are devoted to the cause of helping people and preventing suicide.

 Hotline Volunteers Change The Lives Of Those They Help And Their Own

-Hotline work is challenging, the training intensive but the experience is extremely rewarding!
+Hotline work is challenging, the training intensive but the experience is extremely rewarding.
 In fact, the majority of Samaritans volunteers over the years have stated that they have received greater sense of accomplishment and satisfaction from their hotline work–with its focus on active listening, suspending your personal judgment, organizational structure and teamwork—than they did from their paid positions.